 Brushing teeth is an integral part of an individual’s life, similar to other crucial routine chores.
 The art of brushing teeth is an invention that human beings cannot live without.
 As such, people stock their homes with different types of toothbrushes depending on their choices.

-However, the modern toothbrushes recommended by a family dentist, Pearland, TX, differ from those of the past, which were available in a chew-stick format.
+However, the modern toothbrushes recommended by a family dentist differ from those of the past, which were available in a chew-stick format.
 A thin twig containing a frayed-end served as a brush for getting rid of food particles from the teeth.
 The structure of brushes continued evolving with the modern toothbrush dating back to the early 19th Century.

 Understand the Different Types of Toothbrushes

 There are several categories of toothbrushes, which include manual and electric.
-According to Colgate, the manual toothbrushes account for the highest percentage of toothbrushes that most households in the US have.
+Manual toothbrushes account for the highest percentage of toothbrushes that most households in the US have.

 Most people prefer soft-bristled manual toothbrushes.
 However, you can also get a medium or hard bristle toothbrush in the market.
 Dentists recommend hard-bristled toothbrushes because they clear all the plaque from the teeth.
-But if you brush too hard, they can wear away your enamel or irritate the gums, increasing the risk of gum recession.
+But if you brush too hard, they can wear away your enamel or irritate the gums, increasing the gum recession risk.